DataDog/datadog-agent/docs/agent/secrets.md

 ## Defining secrets in configurations

 To declare a secret in a check configuration simply use the `ENC[]` notation.
-This notation can be used to denotate a secret as the *value* of any YAML field in your configuration (not the key), in any section (`init_config`, `instances`, `logs`, ...).
+This notation can be used to denote a secret as the *value* of any YAML field in your configuration (not the key), in any section (`init_config`, `instances`, `logs`, ...).